syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 {% endhighlight %}
 {% endtabs %}

-## Customizing the Filter Popup Menu Options
+## Customizing the filter popup menu options

 The `SfDataGrid` provides the support to customizing the following options in the filter popup menu.

-### Filter Mode
+### Show checkbox or advanced filtering mode

-The Filter popup mode for the column can be set by using the `FilterPopupMenuOptions.filterMode` in `GridColumn.filterPopupMenuOptions` property.
+The checkbox or advanced filtering mode for the respective column can be set by using the `FilterPopupMenuOptions.filterMode` in `GridColumn.filterPopupMenuOptions` property.

 {% tabs %}
 {% highlight Dart %}